|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

+When it comes to exploration and production, well-rounded petroleum engineers are the best candidates for finding out why something is happening, how it is happening, and what you can do to better your wells.
 This article highlights interesting applications of machine learning in the oil and gas industry in drilling, formation evaluation, and reservoir engineering.
 Each project uses a data-driven model to solve a previously complex problem using machine learning to augment an existing solution.
 Considering most of the rigs deal with human-machine interface systems, the role of human factors is at the heart of any successful operation.
 Eye-tracking technology can be useful in real-time operation centers where ocular movement data can improve the professionals’ performance.
-As the petroleum engineering discipline embarks on its second century of existence, what changes will academia make to keep up with the times?

 The green light comes 4 years after the privately-held firm filed its development and production plan.
 Liberty Island would consist of gravel, stretch 9 acres, and sit just a few miles offshore.
 The US supermajor continues to evolve its global strategy by pulling out of once-promising Russian partnerships and adding to its offshore Guyana oil drilling bounty.
 Statoil has submitted a long-awaited development plan for what will become Norway’s northernmost development.
 It is one of the most hostile environments in the world, with some of the most remote locations, the toughest logistics challenges, and the largest gaps in infrastructure on the planet.